exvertus/thomasflanigan/content/posts/building-with-hugo.md

 Jekyll and Hugo are both site generators.
 Hugo struck me as a better fit due to its speed when compared with Jekyll.
 With the ```hugo serve``` command, I can update files and see the html rendered on a live local server.
-It is a nice feature for maintaining a tight feedback loop and staying in a flow state.
+It is a nice feature for maintaining a tight feedback loop for staying in a flow state.

 ##### Create a Hugo Project

-First you'll need to [install hugo](https://gohugo.io/getting-started/installing/) and create a repository.
+First I'll need to [install hugo](https://gohugo.io/getting-started/installing/) and create a repository.
 I've named mine hugo-demo.
 Note since I have already created the repository on github, I'll need to use ```--force``` when creating the site.